rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Resistance_System_Control.md

 #### Resolution

     Full actuator range = 50.04 mm

+Please note: the above value is **not the usable** range, but the full range of the actuator itself; it is stated to clarify the analysis which follows.

     Tmax(min speed) = 49.23 N•m
     Tmin(max speed) = 0.004 N•m
     Precision of controller: 10 bits